 By Giovanni Battista Graziadio

 A very evident Neapolitan bassoon tradition over several centuries has been brought to light during my current PhD research.
-The compilation of a list of more than 25 active woodwind players and their professional activities in Naples, for example, illustrates a continuing tradition in pedagogy and performance in this region from the 17th until the end of the 18thcentury.
-Furthermore, during my research I was able to locate many arias with remarkable or technically demanding obbligato bassoon parts in operas and oratorios, mainly from the first half of the 18thcentury, written by various Neapolitan composers.
-The information presented in this article is also taken from my ongoing investigations and concerns little-known Neapolitan bassoon builders, instruments, players and repertoire for bassoon, specifically calling for small-sized bassoons.
+The compilation of a list of more than 25 active woodwind players and their professional activities in Naples, for example, illustrates a continuing tradition in pedagogy and performance in this region from the 17th until the end of the 18th century.
+Furthermore, it was possible was able to locate many arias with remarkable or technically demanding obbligato bassoon parts in operas and oratorios, mainly from the first half of the 18th century, written by various Neapolitan composers.
+The information presented in this article is also taken from ongoing investigations and concerns little-known Neapolitan bassoon builders, instruments, players, and repertoire for bassoon, specifically calling for small-sized bassoons.

 As was true in larger centers such as Paris, Lyon, London, Dresden or Vienna, builders and players were connected to each other because of the main and multiple musical city institutions, such as music schools and theatres.
-This may have been even more apparent in such a small community as 18th- or 19th-century Naples might be perceived, “where everybody knew everyone.”
+This may have been even more apparent in such a community as 18th- or 19th-century Naples, “where everybody knew everyone.”
 Besides constructive competitiveness, a continuous osmosis of knowledge and innovation devoted to meet the needs of the players or to test builders’ new experimentation to answer those needs was generated.

 More unpublished information has been discovered about local wind instrument makers.
-These are just a few names among the 14 woodwind makers from a total of 120 musical instrument makers working between the 18thand 19thcenturies in Naples:
+These are just a few names among the 14 woodwind makers from a total of 120 musical instrument makers working between the 18th and 19th centuries in Naples:1

 Giovanni Trusiano Panormo (24.03.1746–11.08.1814)